 At the WTO Singapore ministerial meeting in 1996, it was decided to consider whether investment should be included as an area for negotiation in the WTO framework, along with trade facilitation, transparency of governmental procurement and competition (the so-called "Singapore Issues").
 Subsequently, discussions in the WTO on possible negotiations regarding "trade and investment" were made while the progress of discussions on the MAI at the OECD (which failed in 1998) was closely watched.
-It was agreed at the fourth ministerial meeting in 2001, which decided to start the Doha

-Development Agenda, to initiate negotiations if a clear consensus on negotiation modalities could be obtained at the fifth ministerial meeting.
+It was agreed at the fourth ministerial meeting in 2001, which decided to start the Doha Development Agenda, to initiate negotiations if a clear consensus on negotiation modalities could be obtained at the fifth ministerial meeting.
 Starting in April 2002, the Working Group on trade and investment held meetings to discuss the elements (e.g., scope and definitions, transparency) contained in the Doha Declaration.
 However, due to strong opposition from developing countries to establish rules regarding investments within the WTO framework, commencement of negotiations was not agreed upon at the fifth ministerial meeting held in Cancun, and investment was not included in the items to be negotiated in the Doha Development Agenda.

-Subsequently, earnest discussions started to occur again concerning the facilitation of investments from 2017.
-At the eleventh Ministerial Conference in Buenos Aires, 70 Members voluntarily issued a Ministerial declaration.
+In addition, for an action differ from conventional initiatives where the primary objective is "protection" or "liberalization" of investment, earnest discussions spread through developing nations concerning the facilitation of investment from 2017.
+At the eleventh Ministerial Conference in Buenos Aires (MC11), 70 Members voluntarily issued a Ministerial declaration.
 This declaration included the following decisions: (1) the 70 Members affirm the importance of preserving the multilateral system for discussion; (2) the main purpose of the framework is to facilitate developing countries and LDCs' participation in international investment; and (3) a meeting will be held in early 2018 to discuss how outreach activities and structured discussion will be promoted.